vladbph/cymatix-doc/README.md

 # Recommendations, tips and tricks
 - Before starting creating a `project` or `knowledge domain` important to remember:
 There are two ways to describe something. __`What it IS`__ and __`what it IS NOT`__.
 Remember __Hello__ example in this tutorial?
 Does not matter what you say, it will `always` produce `GREETING` intent!
 Why?
-Because the example does not have any other alternative samples to tell apart 'Hello World' from any other things user may say.
+Because the example does not have any alternative samples to tell apart 'Hello World' from any other things user may say.
 Consider the example:
     ```
     .train
         INT_FLIGHT_INFO:show me flights to Seattle{t_destination}
         don't show me flights to Seattle
     ```
     Second sample does not have an intent or slots to deduce.
 This means that this statement will be __`just ignored`__ and no deduction will be made, __if we wish__.
 So, the training process will teach the model to remember the difference between these samples.

 - Do not use intent names that can be confused for words.
 I recommend using something like `INT_DO_SOMETHING` or `INT_SOMETHING_HAPPENED`

 - Slot name template is __`t_<name>`__ keeping in mind that __`t_intent`__, __`t_utt`__ and __`t_prompt`__ are reserved.

-- Consider 2 training sets:
+- Consider two training sets:
  `Single layer project`:
     ```
         .train